 - Worldwide country situation analysis: response to antimicrobial resistance

-Join our online discussion forum
+Join our online Community of Practice

 Are you developing/implementing a national action plan to address antimicrobial resistance?
 Would you welcome an opportunity for informal peer-to-peer discussions and/or access to prompt technical advice for operational challenges?
+The Community of practice holds a library of resources, from many different stakeholders, on a range of topics relevant to national action plans

 Resistance in disease and areas